Food Preservation Methods

 High-Acid Foods (pH below 4.6)

-- Most fruits, fruit juices
+- •Most fruits, fruit juices, jams

 Low-Acid Foods (pH above 4.6)

-- All vegetables (except pickled)
+- •All vegetables (unless pickled)

 Water Bath Canning